On the adiabatic invariance of the action of a trapped wave: Moving discrete mass-spring inclusion

-Let us try to obtain the formula \eqref{propto-l} describing the evolution of the trapped mode amplitude by the proposed alternative way, i.e., by postulating that trapped wave's action $E/\Omega_0$ is an adiabatic invariant.
+Let us try to obtain formulae \eqref{propto}, \eqref{amp0-l-zzz} describing the evolution of the trapped mode amplitude by the proposed alternative way, i.e., by postulating that the action of the trapped wave is an adiabatic invariant.